 Automatic Equipment Manufacturing Today

 Today the company is headed up by Jay's son Mike Hesse.
 Mike has placed a renewed emphasis on the goals of the original company mission in continuing to innovate our roller mills to provide the healthiest feed to livestock with the greatest ease and convenience to cattle farmers and ranchers.
-Under Mike's direction, the company has developed two new large grain processing roller mills the 10K and 15K that bring that ease and convenience to large operations across the United States and Europe.
+Under Mike's direction, the company has developed two new large grain processing roller mills, and at 10K and 15K that is high capacity.
+Built to bring ease and convenience to large operations across the United States and Europe.